A fantastic loop walk from Alston Drive in Berowra Heights down to Berowra Waters, and back via the Great North Walk and Turner Fire Trail.

 Nearby is a cave and some more carvings that look like they may Aboriginal rock art, although I’m not 100% sure.

-This is far as I go today – the Hawkesbury Track continues along Berowra Creek, ascending the valley to Berowra station or following the creek all the way to Crosslands and along to Hornsby or Thornleigh.
+This is far as I go today – the Benowie Track continues along Berowra Creek, ascending the valley to Berowra station or following the creek all the way to Crosslands and along to Hornsby or Thornleigh.
 I’m returning along the creek and back up to the junction with the Alston Drive Track.

 Reaching the junction on the ridgetop, I drop down the other side of the ridge to cross a small stream.